renaudJourdy/Fields-Mapping/notion/2-documentation/1-specifications/1-databases/2-fleeti-fields/README.md

-**Status:** 🎯 Structure Created - Content To Be Developed
+**Status:** 🎯 In Progress

 # Purpose

 The Fleeti Fields Database is the complete catalog of all **Fleeti canonical telemetry fields** organized by section.
 This database serves as the **single source of truth** for Fleeti telemetry field definitions.

 **Important Distinction:**

-- **Provider Fields** (300+ fields): Provider-specific telemetry fields from Navixy, Teltonika, OEM, etc. These are documented in the [Provider Fields Database](../1-provider-fields/README.md).
+- **Provider Fields** (300+ fields): Provider-specific telemetry fields from Navixy, Teltonika, OEM, etc. These are documented in the [Provider Fields Database](https://www.notion.so/1-provider-fields/README.md).
 - **Fleeti Fields**: Canonical semantic telemetry fields that represent the unified Fleeti telemetry model.
 Multiple provider fields may map to a single Fleeti field (e.g., `can_speed`, `obd_speed`, `speed` all map to `motion.speed`).

-The complete list of Fleeti fields is documented in the [Schema Specification](../../../docs/legacy/fleeti-telemetry-schema-specification.md).
+The complete list of Fleeti fields is documented in the [Schema Specification](https://www.notion.so/docs/legacy/fleeti-telemetry-schema-specification.md).

+---

 # What This Database Contains